tiffbouchard/Hangman/README.md

 - Show when a user has successfully completed all the words
 - User can advance to next level if all words have been completed
 - Sync the keystrokes
+- Load next word when word is complete